skrattaren/apf.rst/apf.rst

   "Strength through Joy" ("Kraft durch Freude") was the name of a large German National Socialist labour organisation, which provided affordable leisure activities for its members such as concerts and cruises.
-Early prototypes of the Volkswagen Beetle were in fact known as "`KdF-Wagen`_".
+Early prototypes of the Volkswagen Beetle were in fact known as **KdF-Wagen**.

 + [p.
 310] "'Is that why he's got human ears all over his back?'
 'Early experiment, thur.'"